 Frank Würthner, Associate editor

-Frank Würthner received his education and PhD degree (1993) at the University of Stuttgart (Germany).
-He was a Lynen Fellow of the Alexander von Humboldt foundation and carried out postdoctoral research at MIT in Cambridge/MA (USA).
-After two years in the BASF central research laboratories in Ludwigshafen (Germany) he moved to the University of Ulm where he received the Habilitation in 2001.
-Since 2002, he is Chair Professor at the University of Würzburg, where he has served as Head of the Institute of Organic Chemistry, Dean of the Chemistry and Pharmacy Department and Founding Director of the Center for Nanosystems Chemistry.
+Frank Würthner received his education in Chemistry at the University of Stuttgart (doctoral degree 1994) and carried out postdoctoral research at MIT in Cambridge/MA (USA).
+After two years at BASF and five years at the University of Ulm (Habilitation in 2001) he became chair professor of Organic Chemistry at the University of Würzburg in 2002.
+Here he has served as head of the Institute of Organic Chemistry, dean of the Chemistry Department and founding director of the Center for Nanosystems Chemistry.